Building a Sustainable World – One Community Weekly Progress Update #241

 Sowmya Manohar (Software Engineer, Web Developer & Net Application Developer) and Priti Kothari (Information Technology Enthusiast) also continued their work developing the Highest Good Network software.
 This week’s focus was researching the model relationships and creating a schema for managing the overall application.

 Jagannathan Shankar Mahadevan (Mechanical Engineer) completed his 8th week volunteering with the team.
-This week’s focus was joining the team working on the climate battery designs and research and double checking the calculation and design details, adding further research, and helping create new imagery.
+This week’s focus was joining the team working on the climate battery designs and research and double checking the calculation and design details, adding further research, and helping create new imagery, contributing in building a sustainable world.

 Worked on the Climate Battery Designs and Research – Click for Page